Rex Ingram (director): Career

 Ingram studied sculpture at the Yale University School of Art, where he contributed to campus humour magazine The Yale Record.
 He soon moved into film, first taking acting work in 1913 and then writing, producing and directing.
 His first work as producer-director was in 1916 on the romantic drama The Great Problem.
 He worked for Edison Studios, Fox Film Corporation, Vitagraph Studios, and then MGM, directing mainly action or supernatural films.

 He moved to Metro in 1920, where he was under the supervision of executive June Mathis.
 Mathis and Ingram would go on to make four films together: Hearts Are Trumps, The Four Horsemen of the Apocalypse, The Conquering Power, and Turn to the Right.
 It is believed the two were romantically involved.
 Ingram and Mathis had begun to grow distant when her new find, Rudolph Valentino, began to overshadow Ingram's own fame.
 Their relationship ended when Ingram eloped with Alice Terry in 1921.

 Ingram married twice, first to actress Doris Pawn in 1917; this ended in divorce in 1920.
 He then married Alice Terry in 1921, with whom he remained for the rest of his life.
 Both marriages were childless.
 He and Terry relocated to the French Riviera in 1923.
 They formed a small studio in Nice and made several films on location in North Africa, Spain, and Italy, for MGM and others.

-Amongst those who worked for Ingram at MGM on the Riviera during this period was the young Michael Powell, who later went on to direct (with Emeric Pressburger) The Red Shoes and other classics, and technician Leonti Planskoy.
+Among those who worked for Ingram at MGM on the Riviera during this period was the young Michael Powell, who later directed (with Emeric Pressburger) The Red Shoes and other classics, and technician Leonti Planskoy.
 By Powell's own account, Ingram was a major influence on him, especially in regard to the themes of illusion, dreaming, magic and the surreal.
 David Lean said he was indebted to Ingram.
 MGM studio chief Dore Schary listed the top creative people in Hollywood as D. W. Griffith, Ingram, Cecil B. DeMille and Erich von Stroheim (in declining order of importance).

 Carlos Clarens writes: "As Rex Ingram's films became more esoteric, his career declined.
 The coming of sound forced him to relinquish his studios in Nice.
 Rather than equip them for talking pictures, he chose instead to travel and pursue a writing career."

-Ingram made only one talkie, Baroud, filmed for Gaumont British Pictures in Morocco.
+Ingram made only one sound film: Baroud, filmed for Gaumont British Pictures in Morocco.
 The film was not a commercial success; he then left the movie business, returning to Los Angeles to work as a sculptor and writer.

-Interested in Islam as early as 1927, he converted to the faith in 1933.
+Ingram converted to Islam in 1933, having held an interested in the religion as early as 1927.

 For his contribution to the motion picture industry, he has a star on the Hollywood Walk of Fame at 1651 Vine Street.